bniculea/beginning-programming/Session6/Session6.md

                 return 0;
             }
           ```
-5. Write a C program to accept a coordinate point in a XY coordinate system and determine in which quadrant the coordinate point lies.
+5. Write a C++ program to accept a coordinate point in a XY coordinate system and determine in which quadrant the coordinate point lies.
     - a) Input: 3 4
          Expected output: The point P(3,4) lies in the first quadrant
     - b  Input -3 -3